Just-Nathan/intro-repo/README.md

 # Introduction
 Hi there!
-I'm just your average guy who posts online about whatever I find interesting, what else did you expect?
+I'm just your average guy who posts online (Mostly on Twitter) about whatever I find interesting, what else did you expect?

 You can find my other socials here <br>
 https://lnk.bio/JustNathan